 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises of three types of risks: interest rate risk, currency risk and other price risk, such as equity price risk.
-There are no such instruments in the Company which will be affected by market risk.
+For the Company, market risk comprises of interest rate risk.
+Major financial instruments affected by market risk includes loans and borrowings: